mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 }
 ```

-The `$media` function accepts a style definition class that extends the `StyleDefinition` class with the generic type parameter set to the top-level style definition class.
+The `$media` function accepts a style definition class that extends the `StyleDefinition` class with the generic type parameter set to the parent style definition class.

 For the named rules (classes, IDs, animations and custom properties), Mimcss will create names that would be actually inserted into DOM.
 There is a significant caveat here though: if a nested rule is assigned to a property with the name that already exists in the enclosing class, the actual name for the nested rule will be the same as the actual name for the existing property.
 This is done because the group rules such as @supports and @media are conditional rules and the styles defined by them are supposed to override the styles defined outside of the conditions.